13 Comae Berenices

 Based on measured changes in the star's motion, this is most likely an astrometric binary system.
-The visible component is an A-type main-sequence star with a stellar classification of A3 V. It is catalogued as an Alpha2 Canum Venaticorum variable with the designation GN Com.
+The visible component is an A-type main-sequence star with a stellar classification of A3 V. In 1965, Gerhard Jackisch discovered the star is a variable star.
+It was given its variable star designation, GN Comae Berenices, in 1975.
+It is catalogued as an Alpha2 Canum Venaticorum variable.
 Rensom (1990) listed it as a suspected Am star.
 The system is a source of X-ray emission, which may be coming from the companion.